FESTIVAL PERKS WITH OUTSIDE+

 If you have a sweet tooth, consider satisfying it with molasses.
 The sticky, robust flavored sweetener is a surprising source of dietary iron, providing 1 to 1.5 mg in a 1-tablespoon serving.
 That’s much more than other sweeteners on the market, including maple syrup.

 Just don’t believe any online chatter that taking molasses by the spoonful is a great way to override anemia.
-You’d have to take a lot of the sweetener for this to occur, and that would put you in the sugar red zone – not to mention be a little gross.
+You’d have to take a lot of the sweetener for this to occur, and that would put you in the sugar red zone–not to mention be a little gross.
 And there remains scant research regarding the impact molasses can have on iron status.
 Instead, think of it as a semi-sweet way to sneak a little iron boost into your diet.

 How to Use Molasses

 You can use molasses as a sweetener for baking, oatmeal, and homemade energy bars and balls.
-Use is for DIY barbecue sauces and glazes for meat and, of course, in a batch of baked beans.
+Use it for DIY barbecue sauces and glazes for meat and, of course, in a batch of baked beans.

 6. Fortified Cereals

 If you are a cereal lover, it could give you a good dose of iron.
-Some breakfast cereals contain a high amount of iron as they’ve been fortified with the mineral – but very few contain useful amounts naturally.
+Some breakfast cereals contain a high amount of iron as they’ve been fortified with the mineral–but very few contain useful amounts naturally.
 Iron-fortified cereals typically have 3 mg to 18 mg of iron per serving.

 There are two different forms of dietary iron.
-Heme iron, from animal sources like meat, seafood and milk, is more easily absorbed by the body.
-Nonheme iron, from plant sources like fortified cereals, dark leafy greens, seeds and legumes, is a more abundant form.
+Heme iron, from animal sources like meat, seafood, and milk, is more easily absorbed by the body.
+Non-heme iron, from plant sources like fortified cereals, dark leafy greens, seeds, and legumes, is a more abundant form.
 However, it’s absorbed at a lower rate.
 You can improve your absorption of iron from plant foods by pairing them with foods high in vitamin C such as strawberries, citrus fruits, tomatoes, and bell peppers.
 A study in the British Journal of Nutrition found that women who ate iron-fortified cereal with kiwi fruit, which is especially rich in vitamin C, were able to raise their iron levels.

 So, if you’re consuming any iron-rich plant foods at a meal, such as fortified cereal with breakfast, make sure there’s also a source of vitamin C at the table.
 And be sure to slurp up any leftover milk; some of the added iron may have seeped into the liquid.
 It’s worth noting that an adaptive response of our bodies is to increase non-heme iron absorption when iron levels are low.